kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.command.click `Function`

 The JavaScript function executed when the user clicks the command button.
-The single parameter of the function is a [jQuery Event](http://api.jquery.com/category/events/event-object/).
+The function receives a [jQuery Event](http://api.jquery.com/category/events/event-object/) as an argument.

 The function context (available via the `this` keyword) will be set to the grid instance.

 #### Example - handle the click event of the custom command button